kaleem-peeroo/AutoPerf/README.md

     2. Finalise the campaign
         1. Move the output.txt and zip the results.
         2. Create file explaining which machines didn’t respond.

-- How should I keep track of the test progresses?
-    - Read the progress.json file or keep track in a dictionary?
-- Where do I implement the check for lack of response?
-    - After each test.
-        - Do the numbered steps above.

-**How can I test this?**

-I need to somehow simulate a series of x punctual tests and y prolonged tests.

-- I’ll put a randomiser in PTST to skip running the test and instead just record it as a random punctual/prolonged test.

-I then need to simulate 10 prolonged tests in a row.

-- I need to add a counter and once it reaches a certain number I need code to skip the next 10 tests and record them as prolonged.

 ### Random Combination Generation